-Truthfully, I knew the answer to this question when I was 2/3rds done my degree, but at that point I was sort of “pot committed” in terms of what I had already put into the game.
-For those of you that didn’t have a poker nerd phase, the conclusion I reached at the 2/3rd mark was that at that point, the benefits of finishing the degree (not to mention satisfying my own vanity and stubbornness) far outweighed the return I would get on not sacrificing the final of time, money, etc.
+Truthfully, I knew the answer to this question when I was two-thirds done with my degree, but at that point, I was sort of “pot committed” in terms of what I had already put into the game.
+For those of you that didn’t have a poker nerd phase, my conclusion was by that point, the benefits of finishing the degree (not to mention satisfying my own vanity and stubbornness) far outweighed the return I would get on not sacrificing the final of time, money, etc.

 That being said, if I could go back and talk to myself three years ago, I would have to say taking the degree was a mistake.
-Again, this isn’t easy to admit, and when I’ve voiced these thoughts to a very few people (right before posting it on a public webpage) the reaction was essentially, “Sure it feels that way now when you’re a little burned out, but no one can take it away from you, and you never know when it might come in handy.”
-All of that is true to an extent, but at the same time you know what else would have come in handy?
+Again, this isn’t easy to admit, and when I’ve voiced these thoughts to a very few people (right before posting it on a public webpage) their reactions essentially were, “Sure it feels that way now when you’re a little burned out, but no one can take it away from you, and you never know when it might come in handy.”
+All of that is true to an extent, but at the same time, you know what else would have come in handy?
 The return I would have gotten from putting all that energy elsewhere over the past few years!

 I should point out that I’m in no way saying that a Master of Education program is wrong for everyone or even most people.
 I’m not saying that all master’s degrees are useless or that all graduate students made the wrong decision.
 What I am trying to illustrate instead is that our temptation to say that a past project or experience was great in order to justify to ourselves and everyone else around us why we did it in the first place, can cause a sort of groupthink where facts and honest reflections can get lost.